 The char-grilled oysters served in New Orleans at Drago’s have become a national favorite.
 Serving chargrilled oysters on their natural shell has always been a problem for professional and amateur chefs.
 There is a lot of labor involved in opening natural oysters, sanitizing the shells, and cooking on the natural shell.
 As a result, we began making our own stainless steel shells to use in our restaurant.
 These were so effective that we began offering them for personal use.
-Schwing’s Oyster Shells (SOS) are large, flat bottomed, stainless steel “shells”.
+SOS Shells are flat bottomed, stainless steel “shells”.
 They are sanitary, deep enough for your “special” sauce, and easily cleaned and reused.
 Use them to grill oysters, shrimp, vegetables and more.
 SOS Shells are also easy for baking, prepping for your guests in advance or make cold desserts.
 Theses stainless steel shells will simplify cooking.
 When “thinking outside the shell” you become creative and can mix up the ingredients for twelve different varieties of flavor.

 You are limited only by your imagination!